-Goddess Bhimakali – family deity of the Bushahar dynasty lives and rules in Sarahan.
-It was the capital of princely state after it moved here from Kamru near Sangla.
+Goddess Bhimakali – the family deity of the Bushahar dynasty lives and rules in Sarahan.
+It was the capital of a princely state after it moved here from Kamru near Sangla.
 Before it was moved to the banks of Sutlej at Rampur.
-Sarahan is located uphill from Jeori, a small hill town with Bhimakali temple is at the centre of its existence.
+Sarahan is located uphill from Jeori, a small hill town with a temple at the center of its existence.
 The drive to Sarahan takes you a bit away from Sutlej.
-But a lot closer to the lovely views of Shrikhand range of Himalayas.
+But a lot closer to the lovely views of the Shrikhand range of the Himalayas.

-Bhimakali temple complex has many temples.
+The temple complex has many temples.
 You enter the temple complex through an intricately carved wooden gate.
-You see the stone structure with carved wooden top on your right.
+You see the stone structure with the carved wooden top on your right.
 On your left are ancient stone temples.
 In the front is a canteen and a Vishram Griha or a rest house for the pilgrims to stay.
-A small stone temple dedicated to lord Shiva was the first one I visited.
-It was similar to Narsingh temple that I had seen in Rampur.
-Built in simple Nagar style, the temple Shikhara was surrounded by a slanted slate roofed wooden corridor.
+A small stone temple dedicated to Lord Shiva was the first one I visited.
+It was similar to the Narsingh temple that I had seen in Rampur.
+Built-in simple Nagar style, the temple Shikhara was surrounded by a slanted slate roofed wooden corridor.

 The sculptures around it were simple but followed the iconography as per the scriptures.
 The shikhara of this temple is well sculpted with many figures including a prominent 3-faced figure.
 When you stand in this courtyard, all around, you see the delicate interplay of stone and wood – complimenting each other.
 Stone brings in its toughness and earthiness.
 Wood brings in its delicacy and ability to be carved at the hands of a craftsman.

-Goddess Bhimakali is located on the second floor along with other deities including an image of Buddha.
-All 9 avatars of Devi are present here in form of idols including a prominent one of Chamunda.
-The small mask-like metal crafted figurines along with the main idols intrigued me.
-The priest told me these are Kuldevatas of the queen who married into the royal family of Bushahr.
-How equitable the society would have been then.
-When not only the girls would continue to pursue their faith after marriage but their faith would also be seamlessly assimilated in their adopted family.
+The Goddess is located on the second floor along with other deities including an image of Buddha.
+All 9 avatars of Devi are present here in the form of idols including a prominent one of Chamunda.
+The small mask-like metal-crafted figurines along with the main idols intrigued me.
+The priest told me these were Kuldevatas of the queen who married into the royal family of Bushahr.
+How equitable society would have been then.
+When not only the girls would continue to pursue their faith after marriage but their faith would also be seamlessly assimilated into their adopted family.

-Not too far from the Bhimakali temple is the old palace of the Bushahr family.
+Not too far from the temple is the old palace of the Bushahr family.
 It is partially open to the public.
-Take a walk around the streets leading to Bhimakali temple.
-Around temple, it is a typical temple street.
+Take a walk around the streets leading to the temple.
+Around the temple, it is a typical temple street.
 Lanes of shops selling items that are offered at the temple.
 The mountain peaks all around, make Sarahan what it is – a Himalayan town.

 No photography, no bags, and no leather items are allowed inside the temple.
 You are given a cap to cover your head while in the temple complex.
 You can take pictures inside the complex, though.

-Recommend you to read following Places to visit in Himachal on my travel blog.
+Recommend you to read the following Places to visit in Himachal on my travel blog.